hanyixu/Academic-CV-Template/README.md

 # PhD_CV_minimalism_template

 This is a clean LaTeX CV template for graduate students and early-career researchers.
+I polished it and adjusted the font and spacing for each section.

 ## Use on Overleaf